heavyk/Captain-Of-Industry/README.md

 - parts of the island in the middle will still have dirt. that will get dug out (along with all the resources) and replaced with rock.
 - final product will be a fully rock island with a massive factory.
 - I want to make at least 2 settlements (one on the left and one on the right) -- but it's possible I'll be keeping the initial one in the centre there.

+### 2022-12-31 18:00 - initial thoughts on new bricks mechanic

+I really like it. in previous playthroughs, I didn't really know what to do with all of the dirt, so I threw it into the sea. the bricks maker requires quite a lot of maintenance (twice as much as cement) and makes half/quarter/eighth as many bricks for input (6 vs 12/24/48) so it's quite inefficient, and somewhat expensive to create, but I *really like* not having to transport the bricks all the way across the map.
+I'm actually thinking of creating little bricks factories to reduce the transport, because it's easy to get water and coal, and turning 12 dirt into 6 bricks nearly halves (minus coal) the amount of materials needed to be transported by the trucks.

+### 2022-12-31 18:21 - performance metrics

+the other day, I was thinking about taking my save files and making them into a website where other people can upload their saves, and then the save file is parsed to extract some data from it to show metrics. (kinda in speedrunning fashion)

+at the moment, I'm using cp1 production as my performance metric (cause it's used for all construction).
+I want it to be constantly positive (ie how well the build flows), and have the biggest numbers (ie how efficient it is). for the website I want to display these numbers visually and comparatively to other saves -- so I'll take the statistics recorded in the save file and use them to calculate efficient build orders, and allow others to upload their saves and improve on existing ones. as more alternate routes get taken, I'd also like to show the saves in a network graph of branches with their efficiency.

+for example, last night I did a build, and it became pretty productive, but I ran into a hiccup where I don't have space for another copper smelter and no space for iron either. so, I'm gonna prioritise mining those out tonight and see where I get.

+in 69.8 I have 19479 cp1 production. which seems pretty good considering the map and difficulty, but I think I can do better. just letting the game run pretty much until 78.9 I had 21923. again, pretty good, but I think I can do better.
+I think I'm going to start over in 62.5 which has 16237 cp1.
+(I have the abandoned branch with those metrics saved somewhere if you want them)